Saturday, June 30, 2018

 The basic concept is not especially original.
 A beautiful heiress is unhappy with her life, so she escapes from the boat where she's being held and goes underground.
 She starts working as a salesgirl in a department store her family owns, and is soon followed by a newspaperman who wants to reveal who she is.
 They start to fall in love, however, and are split apart before they finally end in each others' arms.

-There are so many famous moves this plot takes from--It Happened One Night, Mr. Deeds Goes To Down, My Man Godfrey, etc.--that the audience must have felt a sense of deja vu.
+There are so many famous movies this plot borrows from--It Happened One Night, Mr. Deeds Goes To Down, My Man Godfrey, etc.--that the audience must have felt a sense of deja vu.
 It stars Virginia Bruce--not quite A-list, but lovely and game--and Frederic March, a bigger name and Oscar-winner who sometimes tried his hand at comedy (just the year before he'd played another newspaper reporter in the classic screwball Nothing Sacred) but wasn't exactly Cary Grant.
 In support are some of the great character actors of the era such as Patsy Kelly, Eugene Pallette and Alan Mowbray.

 The concept is good enough to make something of, but the writers and director (Norman McLeod, who made some decent comedies) don't seem able to handle it.
 Incidentally, the story idea is credited to Ed Sullivan.
 Since the idea is so basic, was this to get on his good side, as he was a major columnist and broadcaster?